Prenostik

-For my senior design project, my group and I collaborated with Prenostik — an EdTech startup with a mission to address the issue of college dropouts — to re-design and develop a working prototype of their student learning dashboard (SLD).
+For my senior capstone, my group and I partnered with Prenostik — an EdTech startup with a mission to address the issue of college dropouts — to re-design and develop a working prototype of their student learning dashboard (SLD).

 Our refined dashboard identifies and streamlines access to student learning challenges to increase the visibility of struggling students and assist instructors in better understanding student needs and frustrations.